raylene/eng-handbook/management/guide-to-1-1s.md

 ## Ideas for Note-Taking

-How you choose to take or share notes is up to you, so here are just a few ways to approach this:
+How you choose to take or share notes is up to you, so here are just a few ways suggestions:

 ### Shared Online Document
 *E.g. Google Doc: Shared with you / your teammate*